The Rise of The Essay Writing Industry: Top Trends To Follow

 Online Tutors Are Also Offering Essay Writing Services

-Online tutors have successfully changed academics as they use all experience to offer competitive service.
+Online tutors have successfully changed academics by using all their experience to offer competitive service.

 They immensely helped students during the pandemic.
 The online tutors provide extensive video lessons to help students understand the basics.
 But their expansion in service in the form of essay writing paved the path towards service improvement.